 Here in Wisconsin, the Department of Public Instruction also supports the formation of GSAs.
 In 2011, our former Manager of GSA Outreach Tim Michael and the principal of Indian Mound Middle School in McFarland were invited by DPI to film a webcast on how to support the formation of a GSA at your school.

 Have you been asked by students at your school to be the faculty advisor for a GSA?
 Or perhaps you just think it’s time that your school had a club where students can talk about issues of sexual orientation and gender identity and work on projects to advocate for social change.
 Either way, many GSA advisors step into that role with little or no training on what it will entail.
 Knowing that, GSAFE was part of a national committee organized by the National Association of GSA Networks that wrote a handbook for GSA advisors.

 Resources for Middle School GSAs

 As more and more middle school GSAs form in Wisconsin, we are recognizing the need for middle school-specific resources.
-Check out this page for resources for support a GSA at your middle school.
+Check out for resources for support a GSA at your middle school.

 If you have any questions or need support around starting or supporting the GSA at your school, call at (608)661-4141.